Schengen Visa For Saudi Passport Holders And Nationals

 - Multiple entry visas.
 This allows more than one entry into the Schengen territory.
 However, if you have USV or LTV, no single entry should exceed 90 days.

 Where to Get a Schengen Visa in Saudi Arabia

 Schengen countries have embassies and consulates in Riyadh, Jeddah, and Al Khobar.
 In addition to this, there are visa processing agents in the country.
 This includes VFS Global where you can lodge your visa application depending on your travel needs.
 But can you submit a visa application in any office haphazardly?
 No. You need to follow the following visa application guidelines;

 - If you are traveling to only one Schengen country, apply at that country’s embassy.

-- If you have more than one countries of destination, apply at the embassy of the country where you will have your main stay.
+- If you have more than one country of destination, apply at the embassy of the country where you will have your mainstay.